The Auto Trader expert verdict: ★★★★★ ★★★★★ 4.0

 - Comfortable over long distances

 - The M40i sounds fabulous

 At a glance

 If you’re worried about running costs, then stick with the entry-level versions of the Z4, as they’re cheaper to buy, run on less expensive tyres and come with lower insurance costs.
 Nonetheless, any sporty rear-drive sports car with a soft-top will attract a significant premium from the insurers.
 Version-for-version, the various Z4s are fairly economical if you don’t push them too hard too often, certainly in comparison to their petrol-powered rivals, but BMW does not offer a diesel version like some rivals do.
 Naturally, the M40i, with its large engine, uses more fuel than the other models in the range.
 However, the Z4 should retain its value well, helping offset some of the running costs.

 There isn’t sufficient data on the reliability of the current BMW Z4 to make a call on it, but for reference, its predecessor fared better than most of its rivals, notably the Porsche Boxster.
 Like all BMWs, the Z4 comes with a three-year, unlimited mileage warranty that includes BMW Emergency Service.

-BMW generally fares well in terms of Euro NCAP scores, though low-volume production cars such as the Z4 don’t tend to go through the crash tests.
-Even so, the Z4 has a rigid body structure to aid its handling that also benefits safety.
+BMW generally fares well in terms of Euro NCAP scores, so it's no surprise that the Z4 has earned the full five stars in Euro NCAP crash tests.
 Keen responses will help it avoid a crash in the first place, and there are plenty of airbags in the cabin should the worst happen.
 And, an Isofix mounting is standard for the passenger seat to hold a child seat in place.
 As is the norm in the sports car class, the most advanced driver assistance systems, such as active cruise control, are on the options list.

 How comfortable is the BMW Z4